About the target

 The target learner drivers typically fixate on is 'passing the test'.
 This is understandable – they’re keen to get their driver's licence – but this target becomes the focus of what they want to learn and what they are taught.
 Because current driving tests don't assess learners' ability to drive safely on their own, learner drivers tend not to want to learn safe solo driving behaviours.

-Much changes when learner drivers, parents/supervisors, and driving instructors direct their mind to a learning target that sits six months beyond the driving test: like a sportsperson preparing for the finals - rather than the first game of the season - players have to pace themselves, have quality training experiences, work hard, simulate real situations and learn endurance skills (mostly these are mental skills).
+Much changes when learner drivers, parents/supervisors, and driving instructors direct their mind to a learning target that sits six months beyond the driving test.
+Like a sportsperson preparing for the finals, rather than the first game of the season, players have to pace themselves, have quality training experiences, work hard, simulate real situations and learn endurance skills (mostly these are mental skills).

 The sportsperson who thinks they're ready for the finals because they won their first game has grossly underestimated the task that lies ahead.

-Many new drivers believe they are better at driving than they actually are; Keys2drive aims to give them a much more accurate and realistic picture and helps build a foundation for lifelong safe driving.
+Many new drivers believe they are better at driving than they actually are; Keys2drive aims to give them a much more accurate and realistic picture and help build a foundation for lifelong safe driving.